Approximation by Quad Meshes in Laguerre Geometry: Introduction

 Let us first look at a limit case where all spheres in an L-net have radius zero.
 Now, it is the same as a quad mesh with planar faces, called Q-net in discrete differential geometry.
 Such Q-nets are discrete counterparts of conjugate surface parameterizations \citep{bobenko-2009-ddg} and this property is fundamental for solving the approximation problem (see e.g.~\citep{liu+2006,pottmann-2015-ag}).
 One cannot just apply numerical optimization to any initial quad mesh and push it towards an approximating Q-net.
 Rather, the edges of the initial mesh should follow the directions in a conjugate frame field of $f$.

-Naturally, we also have to apply such an approach to the present problem where the sphere radii are given.
-This leads to a generalization of the concept of conjugacy to a Laguerre geometric counterpart, which we call \emph{L-conjugacy}.
-It applies to a surface $f$ that appears as envelope of a 2-parameter family of spheres.
-We speak of a \emph{sphere congruence attached to $f$}.
-As we did not find the concept of L-conjugate nets with respect to an attached sphere congruence in the literature, we first provide a thorough study and then apply it to the approximation with L-nets.
+Our problem has a similar structure, which led us to a generalization of the concept of conjugacy to a Laguerre geometric counterpart, which we call \emph{L-conjugacy}.
+This allows us to follow a similar approximation approach for the present problem, where the sphere radii are prescribed.
+L-conjugacy is defined for a surface $f$ equipped with an attached sphere congruence, i.e., a 2-parameter family of spheres tangent to $f$.
+As we did not find such a concept in the literature, we first provide a thorough study and then apply it to the approximation.